-Wayne Dawkins - "For P.H.A.S.E.
+Wayne Dawkins – “For P.H.A.S.E.
 1 Mark exemplifies our definition of an Elite 1.
 His designs, logos and images for us, has stood the test of time.
-All of our alumni have wore his logos proudly on their Journey of an Elite 1."
+All of our alumni have wore his logos proudly at a stage of their Elite 1 Journey.”

 Dawkins, having built a working relationship with him, requested his services again when he created Grassroots Canada.
 This time, Kurupt Designs was commissioned to create the original Grassroots Canada logo and the first All Canada Basketball Weekend (later shortened to All Canada Classic) logo.
 Riding the wave and success of these designs, Mark’s amazing work led Dawkins giving him full creative control (web design, logos, merchandise, marketing material etc.) of his new organization, P.H.A.S.E.
 1, as well as the properties developed under it’s umbrella, including the All Canada Classic – Rumble in the T-Dot and Elite 1’s.
 This partnership lead to some of the most iconic posters, flyers and t-shirts ever created for Toronto basketball.

 It is fair to say that neither he, Sam or Wayne could have envisioned what these designs would mean to Toronto Basketball in 1 year, not to mention 20!
 For the record, Mark’s designs for those organizations represent the foundation of Toronto’s rich roundball history.